telerik/blazor-docs/common-features/document-processing/spreadstream.md

 ---
-title: RadSpreadStreamProcessing
+title: SpreadStreamProcessing
-page_title: RadSpreadStreamProcessing Overview
+page_title: Telerik SpreadStreamProcessing Overview
-description: RadSpreadStreamProcessing Overview
+description: Telerik SpreadStreamProcessing Overview
 slug: spreadstreamprocessing-overview
 tags: overview
 published: True
 position: 1
 ---

-# Overview
+# Telerik SpreadStreamProcessing

 This article briefly explains the specifics of **RadSpreadStreamProcessing** - what is spread streaming, how it works compared to the RadSpreadProcessing library and when to use it.